Skip to main content

 Updated over a week ago

-Web apps and data hosting doesn’t always come through the Cloud.
-Historically, clients have been owning their own machines in their facilities, or in a second time started renting entire machines (CPU) to outsourced suppliers.
+Web apps and data hosting don’t always come through the Cloud.
+Historically, clients have been owning their own machines in their facilities, then they started renting entire machines (CPU) to outsourced suppliers.
 Then Cloud appeared.

-What is the difference between on prem DC, outsourced DC and Cloud services ?
+What is the difference between on-prem DataCenter, outsourced DataCenter, and Cloud services?

-• On prem : group of servers that you own and control privately, on your own facilities
+• On-prem: group of servers that you own and control privately, on your facilities.
+In this case, you should report your energy consumption to the Building module.

-• Outsourced datacenter : Lease of data center resources from a third-party service provider.
-Most of the time, the client rents entire machines (physical level)
+• Outsourced datacenter: Lease of data center resources from a third-party service provider.
+Most of the time, the client rents entire machines (physical level).
+In this case, we advise reporting it through the data center expense during the Categorization by choosing the "physical servers" category.

-• Cloud : more important than the simple outsourcing of computerized data storage, also provides computing power that can be used remotely via the Internet.
+• Cloud: more important than the simple outsourcing of computerized data storage, it also provides computing power that can be used remotely via the Internet.
 Moreover, very flexible because depending on the computer skills, the user can manage their server themselves or just use it remotely in self-service.
-Most of the time, the client can go in deeper service granularity by the use of virtual machines (a physical machine contains several virtual machines)
+Most of the time, the client can go into deeper service granularity by the use of virtual machines (a physical machine contains several virtual machines).
+If you don't have the Cloud module, we advise reporting it through the cloud expense during the Categorization by choosing the "cloud servers" category.

 Datacenters induce greenhouse gas emissions in several ways:

-• By the manufacturing of the used infrastructure and equipments
+• By the manufacturing of the used infrastructure and equipment;

 👉 Electrical consumption occurs at two levels: